Conditions

 7. Self-Management

 Your treating clinician will help you understand your condition so that you are able to help support your recovery.
 Initial treatment should focus on reducing pain and inflammation.
 Dependent on the severity and physical limitations, it is recommended that you limit or avoid aggravating tasks.
 Some examples include reducing prolonged periods of standing, remaining vigilant for not over-extending the knee and avoiding sports that exacerbate symptoms.
 If your symptoms do not improve to the point where you feel you are able to self-manage then it would be encouraged to seek further input from an appropriately qualified musculoskeletal specialist.
-We encourage the utilisation of methods highlighted in this PEACE & LOVE acronym which can be implemented for early recovery but should always be guided by an appropriately qualified musculoskeletal specialist (8).
+We encourage the utilisation of methods highlighted in this PEACE & LOVE acronym (see below) which can be implemented for early recovery but should always be guided by an appropriately qualified musculoskeletal specialist (8).

 8. Rehabilitation